codeforamerica/codeforamerica.org-archive/our-work/initiatives/digitalfrontdoor/playbook/user-needs/goals-good-city-website.md

 Start judging how your site respects its users by asking:

 * Are there feedback loops on your site to better understand users’ experience? (i.e. surveys, comment boxes, email address, etc?)
+By asking users about their web experience, you will get qualitative answers that explain your site's analytics.
 * What is the tone of your site’s content?
 Is it bossy?
 Patronizing?
 * How many clicks does it take for a user to find what they are looking for?
+Typically, if it takes more than three clicks to reach something, you should re-evaluate your site's information architecture.
 * Can users find what they are looking for at all?
 * Can residents do what they want to do online?